DECnet: The DECnet Internet

 DECnet was used at various scientific research centers which linked their networks to form an international network called the DECnet Internet.
-This included the U.S. Space Physics Analysis Network (US-SPAN), the European Space Physics Analysis Network (E-SPAN), and other research and education networks.
+This included the U.S. Space Physics Analysis Network (US-SPAN), the European Space Physics Analysis Network (E-SPAN), Energy Sciences Network, and other research and education networks.
 The network consisted of over 17,000 nodes as of 1989.
 Routing between networks with different address spaces involved the use of either "poor man's routing" (PMR) or address translation gateways.
 In December 1988, VAX/VMS hosts on the DECnet Internet were attacked by the Father Christmas worm.

 CCNET

 CCNET (Computer Center Network) was a DECnet network that connected the campuses of various universities in the eastern regions of the United States during the 1980s.
 A key benefit was the sharing of systems software developed by the operations staff at the various sites, all of which were using a variety of DEC computers.
 As of March 1983, it included Columbia University, Carnegie Mellon University, and Case Western Reserve University.
 By May 1986, New York University, Stevens Institute of Technology, Vassar College and Oberlin College had been added.
 Several other universities joined later.